This post contains affiliate links.

 All total hip replacement surgeons are not equal.

-This article represents the information I feel I would need for me to select the best total hip surgeon available to me.
+This article represents the information I feel I would need to select the best total hip surgeon available to me.

 How do I choose a surgeon to perform my total hip replacement surgery?